cquick00/FunKeyCleanup/README.md

  ## Instructions

- 1. Place the FunKeyCleanup.ps1 file in the base folder for the FunKey
+ 1. Place the FunKeyCleanup.ps1 file and the FileList.txt file in the root folder for the FunKey

     It should look something like this